ScryEngineering/scrygroup.com/content/tutorial-pages/2019-03-24/configuring-jupyter-auto-completion.md

 hideCallToAction: false
 ---

-Have you ever found the autocompletion of certain characters like brackets or quotes to be an annoyance in JuPyter?
+Have you ever found the autocompletion of certain characters like brackets or quotes to be an annoyance in Jupyter?
 If so here's how to change the configuration to disable this.

 <!-- end excerpt -->